 Symptoms of Narcotic Dependence to Look Out For

-Do you or someone you know appear to be growing increasingly irritable?
-How about showing erratic bouts of depression and fatigue for no apparent reason?
+Are you or someone you know growing increasingly irritable?
+Are you showing erratic bouts of depression and fatigue for no apparent reason?

 Narcotics dependence is a major problem.
 The term “narcotics” covers a broad spectrum of drugs usually containing opium and opioid derivatives.
-Canvassed into this broad category, you usually find most of your prescription pain killers and medications – oxycodone, morphine and even hydromorphone.
-There are also the typical street drugs included such as heroin and opium.
+In this broad category, you usually find most of the prescription pain killers and medications – oxycodone, morphine and even hydromorphone.
+There are also the typical street drugs such as heroin and opium.
 All of these drugs are extremely physically addictive regardless of how they are administered.

-NOTE: Now if you find yourself wondering if cocaine is classified in the same system as opioids, times have changed.
-While cocaine is traditionally considered in the same legal class as narcotics – it is classified by the Drug Enforcement Agency as a stimulant.
+NOTE: While cocaine is legally a narcotic – it is classified by the Drug Enforcement Agency (DEA) as a stimulant.

 It’s Easy to Become Dependent on Narcotics

-Many of these narcotics are innocently enough prescribed to treat acute and chronic conditions but wind up either being abused by patients or sold on a derivative market.
+Many of these narcotics are innocently prescribed to treat acute and chronic conditions, but may be abused by patients or sold on a derivative market.

 What are the Symptoms of Narcotic Dependency?

-According to the National Institute of Health, here are some of the major symptoms of opioid addiction:
+According to the National Institute of Health, these are some of the major symptoms of opioid addiction:

 - Restlessness